Location: 410 S. 3rd St.

 Take Placement Tests

 UW System placement tests are required for all new students who haven’t completed or earned credit for college-level courses in English or math.
-Refer to our placement test information to determine if you need to take any placement tests.
+Refer to our placement test form to determine if you need to take any placement tests.
 Placement tests must be taken at least two weeks before your registration/advising date.
 If you must take a placement test, click here to sign up.

 Available in June